johibkhan2/CMWDisplays/README.md

-# got to client folder and install the dependencies
+# go to CMWDisplays folder and install the dependencies
 npm install

 #Please run below commond to install webpack dev server if npm install does not install it